pramodkhatri10/kick-e-commerce-web-application/README.md

 An e-commerce website which sells third party shoes at minimum price.

 # GOAL
-To successfully built an E-commerce website using HTML, CSS, JavaSCript, PHP, MySQL, and let the user buy the shoes from the website.
-Ensuring, database connection and interation with server.
+To successfully built an E-commerce website using HTML, CSS, JavaSCript in the front-end, MySQL database and PHP for server side  and let the user buy the shoes from the website.

 # Prerequisites
-WE have following options:
-1. Have to setup of Virtual Box Machine and set up LAMP server.
-Also, it will be easier to connect MySQL database with the server phpmyadmin through XAMPP.
-We can use any source code editor for writing code, I used Visual Studio Code on my MacBook.Make sure the main folder and sql file are in /www/var/html
+1. Setup virtual box machine and set up LAMP server.
+Connect MySQL database with the server phpmyadmin through XAMPP.
  OR
-2. Directly Work from the MacBook and run phpmyadmin through XAMPP.
-It should work fine.
-Make sure the main folder and sql file are in htdocs inside XAMPP folder in Application.
+2. Directly run phpmyadmin through XAMPP (main and sql in htdocs inside XAMPP).

 # Getting Started
 > ## Front-End
 ### HTML
-We developed the structure of the page *(Header, Navigation Bar, main or article, aside and footer)* of the webpage using HTMl5.
+Developed the structure of the page *(Header, Navigation Bar, main or article, aside and footer)* of the webpage using HTMl5.

 ### CSS
 Used CSS to control the webpages appearances including borders, margin, padding, , grids, flexbox, colors, fonts, adjutsment of elements and overall laying the contents in the page so that it looks organized and beautiful.